+Figure MEC-3 cluster size versus score Clusters containing MEC-1 sites show a paucity of high scoring sites (x-axis) in smaller clusters (y-axis).

 Because of the prevalence of HOT sites, we wondered if such sites were sometimes detected by a direct, non-specific interaction with the anti-GFP antibody, independent of a tagged TF.
 We therefore performed mock-IPs on lines without a tagged TF using the same antibody as in the transgenic IP experiments.
 Peaks observed in these mock-IP data significantly overlapped with the HOT regions from both projects, suggesting that non-specific interactions of the antibody with these sites could be contributing to the signal.
 Furthermore, there appears to be some antibody specificity for which HOT regions are detected in the mock-IPs.
 We suspect that these peaks overlap true TF binding sites, and thus do not simply want to remove them.
 Instead, we are developing more sophisticated approaches to remove the mock-IP signal, as described in Section C3.1.